izikeros/blog/content/posts/notes/building-a-multinotebook-report-with-quarto.md

 This is your basic structure.
 You can remove `intro.qmd` or rename it.
 For now, we’ll leave it.

+> **NOTE**: you can use vscode quarto extensions and start project from vscode as described in Quick Start in [documentation](https://quarto.org/docs/books/).

 ### Step 3: Add Your Notebooks

 Drop your notebooks into the folder.
 For example: